Questions? Call0808 196 1942orMessage us

 How does sperm freezing work?

-With sperm freezing, you’ll firstly need to be screened for any infectious diseases, such as HIV or hepatitis C. The results of these tests will have no bearing on whether you can freeze your sperm or not but will ensure that any affected sperm samples are stored separately to prevent the contamination of other samples.
+You’ll firstly need to be screened for infectious diseases, such as HIV or hepatitis C. The results of these tests will have no bearing on whether you can freeze your sperm but will ensure that any affected sperm samples are stored separately to prevent the contamination of other samples.

 At the clinic, you’ll be asked to produce a fresh sample of sperm (if you’re able), which will be mixed with a cryoprotectant to protect the sperm from damage during freezing.